Planning Tools & Resources

 - Tuition reimbursement programs from part‐time employers (for example, Bank of America and Starbucks).

 It is never too early for you to explore the opportunities for financial aid while in high school.
 Getting these financial resources requires some research.
 Most financial aid is based on your need, not your academic performance.
-Talk to your high school and career counselors for assistance.

 It is important for you to fill out a Free Application for Federal Student Aid (FAFSA) or other required forms prior to deadline dates.
 In this way, colleges determine what type of financial aid you are entitled to as well as your family’s contribution.
 An on‐line calculator (FAFSA4caster) has been developed to assist families in financial planning for federal student aid.
 Colleges offer different packages and amounts of financial aid.
 Compare the offers of financial aid from various schools and accept only what you want!